-The Group Health, Safety and Environment Leadership Committee ("Group HSE Committee") develops and monitors the Company's approach to environmental sustainability matters and regularly reviews the objectives and effective operation of the ISO 14001 Environmental Management System.
+The Group Health, Safety and Environment Leadership Committee ("Group HSE Committee") develops and monitors the Company's approach to environmental and effective operation of the ISO 14001 Environmental Management System.
 The Group Chief Executive, along with other members of the Executive Management Team, are also members of the Group HSE Committee.
 The Group Actions and results are fed back to the Executive HSE Committee meets formally at least twice per year, and Management Team and, where appropriate to, the more frequently if required, and reports directly to the Executive Management Team.
 The Executive Management Team, via the Group Chief Executive, then reports to the Main Board regarding the work of the Group HSE Committee.
 The reporting lines of the Group HSE Committee can be seen on the governance structure on page 156.